macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

   * Alternative data improve volatility forecasting beyond conventional signals.

-# Date

-## Reddit r/WSB post dats
+# 1. Reddit WSB post data

-### Large-Scale Ingestion & Ticker-Aware Merge
+## 1.1 Large-Scale Ingestion & Ticker-Aware Merge

-#### 1 Computational challenge
+### Computational challenge

 The raw WallStreetBets dump ships as two Zstandard-compressed line-delimited JSON files (posts + comments, 7.8 GB compressed, ≈ 50 GB decompressed, 89 million rows, 20 string columns).
 On a single node this workload is prohibitive:

-- **IO bound** — CPU-side streaming decompression of Zstd and JSON parsing saturate a core at < 20 MB s⁻¹; full decode would take several hours.
+- **I/O bound** — CPU-side streaming decompression of Zstd and JSON parsing saturate a core at < 20 MB s⁻¹; full decode would take several hours.
 - **Memory bound** — naive `.collect()`/in-memory manipulations would exceed commodity RAM once the text columns expand.
 - **Shuffle heavy** — matching every Reddit mention against 29 000 CRSP tickers and time-stamping them requires a wide join that normally triggers multi-GB network shuffles.

-A scalable, fault-tolerant ETL pipeline was therefore required.
+A scalable, fault-tolerant data ingestion pipeline was therefore required.

-#### 2 Workflow design
+### Workflow design

 #### Stage overview

+First, we ingest two compressed wsb posts data set (posts and comments are stored speratly) from the S3 bucket we created (We upload the existing dataset into the S3 bucket)

-we ingest two compressed PushShift dumps (posts & comments) straight from S3, decode them on a Spark cluster, and keep only the fields we need.
-After merging the streams we use a vectorised regex to pull every `$TICKER` mention, broadcast-join those hits to a 27 k-row CRSP lookup table, and drop mentions that fall outside each ticker’s life span.
+We then decode them on a Spark cluster, and keep only the columns we need.
+After merging the streams, we use a vectorised regex to pull every `$TICKER` mention:

+Finally, we broadcast-join those hits to an around 27000 row CRSP lookup table which stores the ticker's information, and drop mentions that fall outside each ticker’s life span.
 The cleansed results are repartitioned and written back to S3 as Parquet partitioned by ticker, giving the next FinBERT step a lake it can query in seconds rather than hours.

 #### Parallel design
 - **Elastic cluster + adaptive decompression (robust ingest)**